 - In addition to standard qualifications, we will also consider other combinations of qualifications and experience such as BTEC National diploma.

 - We welcome applications from mature students and will take into account any relevant work experience and professional training when making a decision on your application.

-- GCE A-Levels: AAB (including Maths and preferably Physics, Computing or ICT).
+- GCE A-Levels: AAB (including Mathematics and preferably Physics; Computing or ICT).

-The software engineering skills and programme development techniques studied in Year 1 are expanded.
-Graphics, animation and 3D modelling techniques are explored and you will study the design of computer games.
-Students continue to develop their skills in modelling, underlying physical processes (such as collisions, gravitation and momentum).
-Programming skills continue to be developed with options in mobile and web games.
+Software engineering skills and programme development techniques studied in Year 1 are expanded.
+You will study the design of computer games and more importantly the software design principles for creating game engines.
+You will continue to develop your skills in physical modelling, learning how to model underlying physical processes (such as collisions, gravitation and momentum).

 Sandwich Placement (Optional)